Distribution-valued heavy-traffic limits for the $G/\mathit{GI}/\infty$ queue: System equations

-We now provide an intuitive explanation for the terms appearing in (\ref{AgesDDForm}).
-The first term represents the number of customers in the system at time $0-$ that have been in the system for less than or equal to $y$ units of time; the second term represents the number of departures by time $t$ of those initial customers that had total service times less than or equal to $y$ units of time; and the third term represents the number of initial customers that had been in the system for less than or equal to $y$ units of time at time $0-$ but have been in the system for time greater than $y$ units of time at time $t$.
-The fourth, fifth and sixth terms represent similar quantities but for customers that arrive to the system after time $0-$.
+We now provide an intuitive description of each of the terms appearing in (\ref{AgesDDForm}).
+The first term represents the number of customers in the system at time $t=0$ that have been in the system for less than or equal to $y$ units of time, the second term represents the number of departures by time $t \geq0$ of those initial customers that had total service less than or equal to $y$ units of time at time $t=0$, and the third term represents the number of initial customers whose total service time is greater than $y$ units of time and had been in the system for less than or equal to $y$ units of time at time $t=0$ but have been in the system for greater than $y$ units of time at time $t \geq0$.
+The fourth, fifth and sixth terms represent similar quantities but for those customers that arrived to the system after time $t=0$.